bebopjmm/dnd5e-campaigns/hunters_of_damned/Gameplay/session.1-01.md

 	- Torrin arrives from his workout and orders several growlers of ale for the wake

 ### The Wake
 Drinking and sharing stories of the Professor.
-Even Razvan opens up a bit, in his own dour way.
-It becomes quickly apparent that Calvinus is not much of a drinking and passes out.
+Even Razvan opened up a bit, in his own dour way.
+It quickly became apparent that Calvinus was not much of a drinker and passed out fairly early.